Sacrifice and stress: How players handled season of COVID-19

 Notre Dame had a virus outbreak pause its season for about two weeks in late September.

-Clemson star Trevor Lawrence missed two games after contracting COVID-19, including the Tigers' regular-season loss to Notre Dame.
+Clemson star Trevor Lawrence missed two games, including the Tigers' regular-season loss to Notre Dame, after contracting COVID-19.

 “What stood out to me the most, what I find to be the hard thing is how one day you can practice and the next day you're out a couple weeks because of COVID,” said Ohio State All-American offensive lineman Wyatt Davis, who has not contracted the virus.
 “It’s just a day-to-day thing.
 Holding guys to a standard that you can’t go out and hang out with people.
 You can’t go see your family.”